nzakas/understandinges6/manuscript/14-Modules.md

 1. Module code automatically runs in strict mode and there's no way to opt-out of strict mode.
 1. Variables created in the top level of a module are not automatically added to the shared global scope.
 They exist only within the top-level scope of the module.
 1. The value of `this` in the top level of a module is `undefined`.
-1. Does not allow HTML-style comments within the code (a leftover feature from the early browser days).
+1. Modules do not allow HTML-style comments within the code (a leftover feature from the early browser days).
 1. Modules must export anything that should be available to code outside of the module.

 These differences may seem small at first glance, however, they represent a significant change in how JavaScript code is loaded and evaluated.